-Existing law provides that a person commits a gross misdemeanor if he or she uses threats or force to prevent an executive or administrative officer from performing his or her duties.
-Section 17 of this bill makes it a category E felony for a person to use threats or force to prevent the Inspector General or an employee of the Nevada Office of the Inspector General from performing his or her duties.
+Existing law provides that a person commits a gross misdemeanor if he or she uses any threat, force or violence to prevent an executive or administrative officer from performing his or her duties.
+(NRS 197.090) Section 18 of this bill makes it a category E felony for a person to use any threat, force or violence to prevent the Inspector General or an employee of the Nevada Office of the Inspector General from performing his or her duties.